funvill/funvill.github.io/_posts/2024-01-03-year-end-review-media.md

 With [Youtube](https://www.youtube.com/channel/UC50I3ZwlkV08muhc-mK5sJQ) increasing the amount of ads to once every ~10 mins, and pushing their paid service, and Ad blocking.
 I just haven't been watching many Youtube videos either.

-These two changes have significantly contributed to a reduced amount of TV I watch, and it's made it harder to track what I have seen over this year.
+These two changes have significantly contributed to a reduced amount of TV I watch, and it also made it harder to track what I have seen over this year.

 According to my TV I had ~237 hours of screen time 2023 or about a 30% drop over all.
 21 movies, 29 tv series

-I have started to update [My Letter BoxD](https://letterboxd.com/funvill/films/) profile with the revies of all my movies.
+I have started to update [My Letter BoxD](https://letterboxd.com/funvill/films/by/entry-rating/size/large/) profile with the revies of all my movies.

 **Ranking:**